 MESSAGE FROM THE PRESIDENT

-I am honoured to serve as your Resident Doctors of Canada (RDoC) President for 2017-2018.
+I am honoured to serve as your Resident Doctors of Canada (RDoC) President for 2018-2019.
 It is a privilege to advocate for those who spend so much of their time caring for others.
-RDoC is a pan-Canadian organization that serves as the unified voice of over 9,000 members from various geographic regions, disciplines, and stages of training.
-Our membership is diverse, yet united by a shared commitment to become excellent, caring physicians.
+RDoC is a pan-Canadian organization that serves as the unified voice of over 10,000 members from various geographic regions, disciplines, and stages of training.

-Wellness: Our Resiliency curriculum has been piloted at two universities to great acclaim.
-We look forward to sharing this innovative project with more sites across Canada so all residents can be equipped with the tools to face even our most difficult moments.
-We’re working with our partners to create a collaborative action plan on how to foster positive work environments to ensure no resident feels unsafe or unvalued at work.
+- working with our partners to create a collaborative action plan on how to foster positive work environments to ensure no resident feels unsafe or unvalued at work; and